+Auditor's Response

-Sr. No. Key Audit Matter Auditor's Response 1.
-Revenue from mining operations (Refer note 24 to the consolidated financial statements) Our audit procedures relating to the completeness of revenue from mining operations included the following, among others: Revenue from mining operations are recognised on collection of consideration and payment of taxes at which point the performance obligation is met.
-We obtained an understanding, evaluated the design and tested the operating effectiveness of management's controls over ensuring completeness of revenue recognition in case of mining operations.
-The completeness of revenue from mining operations is considered as a key audit matter because of involvement of manual processes • We verified the returns submitted to the The Regional Controller of Mines, Indian Bureau of Mines on a monthly basis for all 12 months for mined quantity during the year. at each stage in recognition of revenue.
-We obtained the extract of permits issued to the Company by the Department of Mines & Geology during the year and verified on a test basis the quantity of revenue recognised against such permits.
+Revenue from mining operations (Refer note Our audit procedures relating to the completeness of revenue from mining operations included the following, among others:

+- We obtained an understanding, evaluated the design and tested the operating effectiveness of management's controls over ensuring completeness of revenue recognition in case of mining operations. - We verified the returns submitted to the The Regional Controller of Mines, Indian Bureau of Mines on a monthly basis for all 12 months for mined quantity during the year. - We obtained the extract of permits issued to the Company by the Department of Mines & Geology during the year and verified on a test basis the quantity of revenue recognised against such permits.

+Sr. No. Key Audit Matter

+Auditor's Response

-Sr. No. Key Audit Matter Auditor's Response We performed following analytical procedures for completeness of revenue recognised during the year: reconciliation of manganese ore production quantity with attendance records of mine workers. reconciliation of quantity in inventory and sales. re-computation of revenue recognized based on taxes (such as royalty and SPV) paid during the year as per the records of the Department of Mines & Geology.
+- We performed following analytical procedures for completeness of revenue recognised during the year: - reconciliation of manganese ore production quantity with attendance records of mine workers. - reconciliation of quantity in inventory and sales. - re-computation of revenue recognized based on taxes (such as royalty and SPV) paid during the year as per the records of the Department of Mines & Geology.